alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-08-15-regression-done-right.markdown

 We may not want the *slope* influence to be reflected, but only the intercept.
 In this case, we would only add a single binary dummy variable.

+We can generalize this to `k` categories.
+To avoid multicollinearity, we will introduce `k-1` dummy variables for intercept and `k-1` for slope, if we want to consider slope as well.

 ### Standard errors of coefficients

 Given the multiple regression line from above, the points `(xi, yi)` for which we estimate the regression coefficients are just a sample of the total population of possible `(xi, yi)` pairs.
 Thus each coefficient, `c0 ... cn`, is normally distributed and we can estimate the mean and sigma for each of these coefficients.
 Obviously, the lower the standard error (`SE`) of each coefficient, the higher confidence we can have that that parameter is close to correctness.